boddz/safebooru2/README.md

 ## Usage

-Well right now, this is not really intended for use, however if you want to then you need to include the module `src.safebooru` in `main.py` or something.
+Well right now, this is not really intended for use, however if you want to then you need to include the module `src.safebooru2` in `main.py` or something.

 ## Testing